 Many of us can’t tell the difference in toilet brands from one to the next, so we may not see the need to compare brands.
 However, selecting the right brand ensures you buy a toilet that suits your needs and space.
 It will also ensure your new toilet is functional, effective, and easy to install.

 If you’re not sure which brands are the most trusted and reliable, take a look at three of our favorite ones.

-Devoting tons of time to research and development is what elevates SFA Group to a status of global power.
-SFA is devoted to maintaining industry efficiency, a high level of customer service, and high-quality goods.
+Devoting tons of time to research and development elevates SFA Group to a status of global power.
+In addition, SFA is committed to maintaining industry efficiency, high customer service, and high-quality goods.

-Designed, and manufactured in their ISO 9001 certified factory in Brégy, France, SFA was the inventor of the Macerating system.
-SFA continues to be leaders in their field.
-When you compare Bathroom Anywhere vs Saniflo, the Saniflo is better.
+Designed and manufactured in their ISO 9001 certified factory in Brégy, France, SFA was the inventor of the Macerating system.
+SFA continues to be a leader in its field.
+However, when you compare bathroom Anywhere vs Saniflo, the Saniflo is better.

 They achieve their mission by providing customers with high-quality, innovative products at a great value.
 In addition to their exceptional quality, Liberty Pumps offers a level of customer service that is second to none.
 The company has demonstrated its quality system providing pumps and thus has allowed them the ISO 9001 certification.

 Offering a variety of pumps, sewage systems, upflush toilets and more, Liberty Pumps is committed to ongoing advancements ensuring improved design and manufacturing.
 When you compare Liberty Ascent II vs Saniflo, the Saniflo is better.